isc-projects/bind9/doc/notes/notes-current.rst

 Bug Fixes
 ~~~~~~~~~

-- Reloading a catalog zone that referenced a missing/deleted zone
+- Reloading a catalog zone which referenced a missing/deleted member
-  caused a crash.
+  zone triggered a runtime check failure, causing ``named`` to exit
+  prematurely.
 This has been fixed. :gl:`#2308`